danfuzz/samizdat/doc/language-guide/02-data.md

 allow construction of objects of that class as well as access the inner data of such objects.

+#### Null

+The value `null` is used when a value is needed for some reason or other but no particular value is otherwise suitable.
+The language keyword `null` refers to this value.

 #### Bool

 A `Bool` is a boolean truth value.
 The two possible values of this class are